programmfabrik/fylr-plugin-custom-data-type-nfis-geometry/README.md

            * *Name of field in fylr object*: The source field that contains the data to be transferred
            * *JavaScript function for reading the value from the fylr object*: Alternatively to specifying a field name, a custom JavaScript function body for reading the value from the fylr object can be entered.
 The object data can be accessed via the variable "object" (e. g. "return object._id;")
         * *WFS target field for pool name* The field of the WFS where the name of the pool that the fylr object belongs to should be stored
-        * *Allowed pool names for data transfer*: Data is only transferred if the fylr object belongs to a pool with one of the specified pool names
+        * *Pool names for data transfer*: This field can be used to define the level of the pool hierarchy that should be used for writing the pool name into the WFS target field.
+If the pool that the fylr object belongs to is a child of one of these pools, the pool (of the higher hierarchy level) specified here is used.
+Otherwise, the actual pool is used.

 ### Data model configuration